-Brenda Brevitt - Chair of Governors, Community Governor
+Brenda Brevitt, Chair of Governors – Co-opted Governor

-I have a son in Year 11 and became a parent governor in 2009 to help drive up standards.
+I became a parent governor in 2009 to help drive up standards.
 After studying German, Swedish and International Relations at Surrey University, I taught commercial correspondence in Berlin before working in tourism in London and Edinburgh.
 More recently, I worked in local government, looking after twinning links and international projects.
 Following redundancy, I have re-trained to teach English as a foreign language to adults and enjoyed working as a volunteer at the 2012 London Olympics.
 Hobbies include being a keen member of a pub quiz team and travel.

 I have worked as a Teacher of Science at Chessington Community College since September 2006.
 I am very proud working at Chessington Community College and seeing the transformation that has occurred over the years.
 My background has varied considerably before becoming a science teacher, working as a formulation chemist making cosmetics and healthcare products, being a trainee medic/surgeon, mud sampler, organic synthetic chemist (developing anti-cancer drugs) and working in the petrochemical industry.
 All these experiences have helped me aspire and bring to life my teaching practice.